 11. After you make small balls from chapati, place a moist cloth on top to prevent them from drying.

-12. You can apply a little oil on chapati balls before you roll, to make spreading process easier.
+12. You can apply a little oil on chapati balls before you roll, to make the spreading process easier.

-16. If you have prepared chappatti dough in excess, apply a little oil on its surface and store in refrigerator in a tightly closed container.
+16. If you have prepared chapatis dough in excess, apply a little oil on its surface and store in refrigerator in a tightly closed container.
 Take it out from fridge 1 hour before use next time.

 17. You can add a little sourless curd (or milk) while kneading dough for chapati.
 Chapati turns soft.